cme-timothy/time-tracking-app/README.md

 I built a functioning timer and calender without using external libraries.
 The calendar currently has no adjustments for leap days.

+The application is optimised for phone browsers, specifically iPhone SE.

 ## NPM packets installed:

 I used react helmet async for adding page descriptions.
 Fontawesome solid SVG icons for the applications header icons.
 UUID for creating unique component keys and Axios for more straightforward fetch requests.